 NOTE4: this script install native VMware Tools, if you want you can install open tools instead, but you can’t install both at the same time!

-This is a legendary tool developed by the author of The Web Application Hacker Handbook.
+This is a legendary tool developed by the author of The Web Application Hacker’s Handbook: Finding and Exploiting Security Flaws (2nd edition).

 All rights reserved to Corsair and Portswigger.